-- close the lid of my laptop/or make my iPad go to sleep with the on/off button and then go and tell a responsible adult, if I see anything on the internet that makes me feel uneasy - · take responsibility for protecting my password and never share it with - only use school devices to go on the internet to undertake activities I have been asked to do - be aware that some websites, games and social networks have age restrictions that I should respect - respect the rights of others and never use another person's login unless 1 am given permission to do so - ensure that my personal information including my name, address, plans, passwords and telephone number are never made available online - · understand the difference between a friend in the real world and an online - · always respect other people's feelings when I communicate online and will never post personal or insulting comments, offensive messages or pictures - always ask permission before I post or take images of others - · never take inappropriate photos on the school iPads or laptops - never download or install anything onto the school laptops or iPads unless 1 - · never bring in a mobile phone, tablet or laptop from home for use in school - respect the copyright of other people's work and never copy or upload music, pictures, videos of text that are copyrighted because it is against the copyright law
+- take care of laptops/iPads and other electronic equipment - close the lid of my laptop/or make my iPad go to sleep with the on/off button and then go and tell a responsible adult, if I see anything on the internet that makes me feel uneasy - take responsibility for protecting my usernames and passwords and never share them with others - only use school devices to go on the internet to undertake activities I have been asked to do. - be aware that some websites, games and social networks have age restrictions that I should respect - respect the rights of others and never use another person's login unless I am given permission to do so - ensure that my personal information including my name, address, plans, passwords and telephone number are never made available online without permission of an adult - understand the difference between a friend in the real world and an online friend - always respect other people's feelings when I communicate online and will never post personal or insulting comments, offensive messages or pictures - always ask permission before I post or take images of others - never take inappropriate photos on the school Pads or laptops - never download or install anything onto the school laptops or iPads unless I am given permission - never bring in a mobile phone, tablet or laptop from home for use in school - respect the copyright of other people's work and never copy or upload music, pictures, videos of text that are copyrighted because it is against the copyright law - immediately report any unpleasent or inappropriate material, messges or anything that makes me feel uncomfortable when I see it online. - not respond to a text or message that upsets me but will keep it so that I can show a responsible adult who can help me

-- $\bullet\,$ not respond to a text or message that upsets me but will keep it so that I can show a responsible adult who can help me - use the CEOP Report Abuse button if I need to report anything that I have seen online to the police - not open an attachment, pop-up, or download a file, unless I know and trust the person who has sent it - 0 • never arrange to meet someone I have only ever previously met on the 0 internet unless I take a responsible adult, with me - 0 9 check that the information I read on a website is accurate as I understand that not everything I see on the internet is truthful or that it may deliberately try to mislead me
+- use the CEOP Report Abuse button if I need to report anything that I have seen online to the police - not open an attachment, pop-up, or download a file, unless I know and trust the person who has sent it - never arrange to meet someone I have only ever previously met on the internet unless I take a responsible adult with me - check that the information I read on a website is accurate as I understand that not everything I see on the internet is truthful or that it may deliberately try to mislead me. - understand that the academy has the right to take action if I am involved in the points that are covered in this agreeement, when I am out of school where they involve my membership of the school community

-00 Signed

-(Pupil - after discussion with parent/carer and/or class teacher)
+Signed Date (Pupil - after r discussion v with parent/carer and/or class s teacher)